Open Access Process for Publications

-All University of Glasgow authors who are acting as lead University of Glasgow author should provide the following information for all journal articles or conference proceedings should notify the library as soon as an article is accepted:
+All University of Glasgow authors who are acting as lead University of Glasgow author should notify the library as soon as an article or conference proceeding is accepted:

 This can be achieved by forwarding the acceptance notification and a copy of the author final version (final agreed text before the publisher adds their logo) to us.
 If your author final version is no ready but you have an earlier version of the manuscript feel free to forward that noting it is not final as that should contain most of the information we require to address open access requirements.

-- Funder name and award reference of any past or present grants acknowleged in the paper (e.g. EPSRC, Leverhume Trust)
+- Funder name and award reference of any past or present grants or studentships* acknowleged in the paper (e.g. EPSRC, Leverhume Trust)